Unity Assets

 Professional, production-ready tools for Game Creator 2.
 Built by developers, for developers.

-All Five Assets Are Now Live on the Unity Asset Store
+All Six Assets Are Now Live on the Unity Asset Store

 Published April 2026 · Clemens Huck

-After months of development, testing, and refinement, I'm happy to share that all five Unity assets are now publicly available on the Unity Asset Store.
-What started as internal tooling for Epos of Ashes — a cooperative multiplayer survival game built on Game Creator 2 — has grown into a suite of standalone, production-ready systems designed to be genuinely useful beyond a single project.
+After months of development, testing, and refinement, I'm happy to share that all six Unity assets are now publicly available on the Unity Asset Store.
+What started as internal tooling for our own RPG project — built on Game Creator 2 — has grown into a suite of standalone, production-ready systems designed to be genuinely useful beyond a single game.

 - 🌳Progression Tree Builder